-Employment in Beauty Sector is expected to grow at a CAGR of 20%, with 23% in organised and 15% in unorganised segments with a shortage of over 600,000 skilled personnel by the end of 2016.
+Employment in Beauty Sector is expected to grow at a CAGR of 20%, with 23% in organised and 15% in unorganised segments with a shortage of over 600,000 skilled personnel.
 With a shift in focus towards quality of service, the industry has been looking to hire skilled workforce to sustain growth.